10/18/2024

-• These conditions caused substantial delays in harvest in some areas and led to yield losses due to pod splitting and seed germination in the pods.
+• Prolonged wet conditions late in the season can cause substantial delays in harvest and lead to yield losses due to pod splitting and seed germination in the pods.

 • Two conditions are necessary for soybeans to germinate in the pods following physiological maturity: